Have rats moved into your home or property?

 - Fallen fruit from trees or unharvested produce from gardens

-The Portland Fruit Tree Project may be able to help you collect unharvested tree fruit.
+The Portland Fruit Tree Project may be able to help you collect unharvested tree fruit for a fee.

 Set the trap in the area with the most rodent activity.
 Rodents tend to run along walls, so place traps next to a wall, fence line or foundation.